Welcome to the Encoder

 Search the SRS and Encoder pages for keywords:

 Writers Guide for the SRS Encoder

-The SRS is actively seeking authors to help write articles.
+The SRS is always open authors seeking to write and publish articles.
 The key to growing in this hobby is communicating your experiences to others.
 The Seattle Robotics Society Encoder has been one of the premier resources for amateur robotics on the Internet but it needs your input.
-Each issue is read by people around the world.
+These issues have been read by people around the world.
 Please consider sharing ideas with us.
 Check out the information below about how you can help spread the excitement!

 The Encoder welcomes any submissions for publication.
 The intent of this page is to describe the procedure and introduce some guidelines for you to follow when you write your article.
 You will find it is easy to do and very rewarding.

 The Article Contents